 QuantRocket is a Python-based platform for researching, backtesting, and running automated, quantitative trading strategies.
 It provides data collection tools, multiple data vendors, a research environment, multiple backtesters, and live and paper trading through Interactive Brokers (IB).
 It provides scheduling, notification, and maintenance tools to allow your strategies to run fully automated.
 It allows you to track and analyze your live performance on a strategy-by-strategy basis.

-QuantRocket is well-suited for traders and data scientists who would describe themselves as "quants first, programmers second."
-QuantRocket focuses on providing turn-key infrastructure and data management tools so that you don't have to be a professional software developer to trade your strategies, allowing you to focus on your research and backtesting.
+QuantRocket provides turn-key infrastructure and data management tools so that you don't have to be a professional software developer to trade your strategies.

 The "home base" for interacting with QuantRocket is a web-based Jupyter research environment in which you can view, create, and edit your research notebooks, algorithm files, and configuration files.
 You can use QuantRocket's Python API within your notebooks and algorithms, or you can open a terminal inside the Jupyter interface and use QuantRocket's command line interface.